-Also, when your professor does not define any specific structure or you are unsure about how to structure your dissertation.
+Also, when your professor does not define any specific structure, you are unsure how to structure your dissertation.
 Continue reading this blog, get to know the proper structure of the dissertation, and create a well-written piece of work.

 A dissertation structure is the arrangement of research contents.
 It consists of several parts that help the readers to navigate the ideas more easily.
 Also, it is essential to flow the ideas in the research paper properly.

 However, the dissertation structure depends on your topic, field, and approach.
 For instance, the dissertation for science subjects has a different structure than humanities.

 If you want to write a dissertation by research, your word count will be 12000 to 15000 words.
 However, if you write a dissertation by translating and commenting, the translation will be based on source text comprising 6,000 words.
 Moreover, the words of your commentary will be around 6000 to 8000 words.